jdeathe/centos-ssh/README.md

 The Dockerfile can be used to build a base image that is the bases for several other docker images.

-Included in the build is the EPEL repository and SSH, vi and sudo are installed along with python-pip, supervisor and supervisor-stdout.
+Included in the build is the EPEL repository and SSH, vi and are installed along with python-pip, supervisor and supervisor-stdout.

 [Supervisor](http://supervisord.org/) is used to start and the sshd daemon when a docker container based on this image is run.
 To enable simple viewing of stdout for the sshd subprocess, supervisor-stdout is included.
 This allows you to see output from the supervisord controlled subprocesses with `docker logs <docker-container-name>`.